DaveShaffer/MEDIAdb/README.md

 ![#db wireframe2](https://github.com/DaveShaffer/MEDIAdb/blob/master/app/assets/images/20160429_110230.jpg)

 ### Technologies and Tools
-This app is written in Ruby 2.2.4, Rails 4.2.6 and PostgreSQL 9.5.1
+This app is written in Ruby 2.2.4, Rails 4.2.6 and PostgreSQL 9.5.1.
+It incorporates authentication and authorization through a session controller which prevents one user from seeing or editing another users data.
+This app also uses nested RESTful routing to control associations between database tables.

 ### Future Versions
 Future versions of MEDIAdb will have better CSS styling, more columns in the